heywoodlh/port-crawler-py/README.md

 If you used an index prefix of 'portscans' in `port-crawler.py` (or didn't set an index pattern explicitly), set the index pattern to be 'portscans\*'.

 *Note: Data must be in Elasticsearch prior to setting up the index pattern to verify it matches the data in Elasticsearch.
-So run `port-crawler.py` prior to setting up the index pattern./*
+So run `port-crawler.py` prior to setting up the index pattern.*

 ### Set up default visualizations and dashboard: